How to Book a Stroopwafel Workshop in Amsterdam

 Stroopwafel bakery

-Book the €35-50 workshop for a day when you’re not jet-lagged, bring an appetite, and plan to eat 2-3 fresh stroopwafels on the spot plus take 8-10 home.
-If 90 minutes is too much of a commitment, grab one at Albert Cuyp Market or book the canal cruise with a cookie.
+Book the €35-50 workshop for a day when you’re not jet-lagged, arrive hungry, and plan to eat 2-3 fresh stroopwafels on the spot plus take 8-10 home.
+If 90 minutes feels like too much, grab one at Albert Cuyp Market or book the canal cruise with cookie.
 If you love cookie history, make a day of it in Gouda.

-Either way, don’t leave Amsterdam without trying a fresh one — the supermarket version is genuinely a different experience.
+Either way, don’t leave Amsterdam without trying a fresh one.
+The supermarket version is a different product.

 Affiliate disclosure: Some links in this article are affiliate links.
 If you book through them we may earn a small commission at no cost to you.
 All recommendations are based on my own visit.